 About Google Summer of Code

-OpenAFS has a large, mature code base of over 800,000 lines of mostly C language code.
-The project includes servers, kernel modules, and command line tools.
+OpenAFS has a large, mature code base of over 800,000 lines of mostly C language code with support for a wide variety of operating systems.
+The project includes servers, kernel modules, networking, storage, and command line tools.
 Developing code for OpenAFS gives you the opportunity to make a significant difference to a product that is in large scale production use, and to learn key development skills.
 We have a supportive community of developers who are keen to see new developers enter our project, and happy to help out as you get up to speed.

-New developers are encouraged to join the OpenAFS developers mailing list, the #openafs IRC channel, and the Gerrit code review system.
+New developers are encouraged to join the OpenAFS developers mailing list, join the #openafs IRC channel, and read the OpenAFS Contributor Guide.

 Project Proposal Guidelines